lcompilers/lpython/doc/src/progress.md

 ## Fortran Standards Supported

-LFortran currently supports the latest Fortran standard Fortran 2018.
-Since 2018 was a revision of Fortran90, most of the features of F90 are supported.
+LFortran currently supports a subset of the latest Fortran standard Fortran 2018.
+This document describes details about which features are supported and which are not.

-### Currently Supported:

-- Fortran 2018
-- Fortran 2008
-- F90

-### Not Supported/Currently in Development:

-- F77
-- F90
-- F95

 ### Related Issues: